samuelpratt/Sudoku/README.md

 * ~~Analyse the image to find the Sudoku grid (See below)~~
 * ~~Extract the Puzzle and read the numbers from the Sudoku grid~~
 * ~~Solve the puzzle~~
-* Wire it all up into a working App
+* ~~Wire it all up into a working App~~
+* Make it a bit more robust
+  * Fix the bug where the app crashes when you quit the camera
+  * Fix the bug when the PuzzleNotFoundException isn't caught properly when the digits are being extracted
+  * Work out why it's crashing when started from the debugger
+* Upload the app onto the play store
+  * Fix the namespace (com.sudoku is taken)
+  * Generate the required banner and hi-res icons

 ## Extracting the puzzle from the image